-- After an assessment, it is important that the move to the right level of care occur as soon as possible. - The case manager is available to help find the right information and answer questions.
+- After an assessment, it is important that the move to the right level of care occur as soon as possible. - The case manager will start a discussion about going home from the hospital, where it will be easier to make decisions.

-Choosing a New Home
+Choosing A New Home